 The most notable spam email we spotted this week didn't stand out because of its low block rates, but because of a clumsy mistake made by the sender: as an attachment it included a list of 25,907 addresses rather than a piece of malware.

 It is not hard to see how a spammer could have made this mistake: a typical spam campaign is managed through a web interface where one has to upload an email template, a recipient list and an attachment.
 The spammer simply selected the wrong file as the email attachment.

 However, the list of email addresses does give us some interesting insight into how targets are chosen for a typical malspam campaign.
-The prevalence of contact@ and info@ addresses stands out, which suggests that these are addresses scraped off websites.
+The prevalence of [email protected] and [email protected] addresses stands out, which suggests that these are addresses scraped off websites.
 Indeed, a random selection confirmed that these addresses were present on the web.

 Not only does this mean that this list is the result of scraping the web for email addresses, it also suggests that either this scraping has been done recently, or the scraper has checked back to confirm the addresses are still present.
 This would probably help them avoid spam traps, which in turn helps keep a campaign under the radar.

 And this also explains why the list of just over 25k addresses is very small compared to the typical spam campaign that sends emails to millions of recipients.